Wondering where to eat fresh, delicious seafood in Rome?

 Settimio is one of those old-fashioned Rome restaurants where politicians and business people go for long lunches.

-They are known for their seafood, but have plenty of other food to choose from as well.
+The restaurant is known for their seafood, but they have plenty of other food to choose from as well.

 The menu can change depending on what's fresh.

-I almost always get a pasta because they do it so well.
+I almost always get a pasta dish because they do it so well.

 Their fried seafood platter (paranza) is perfectly light and offers a lovely mix of different fish and shellfish (but you can ask for specific fish if you like.)